Exploring 11 Types of Drones: Features and Functions

 10. Delivery Drone

 They don’t carry any cameras.
-Instead, they carry a small box with goods inside it.
+Instead, they have a small box with goods inside it.
 A rope hangs down from this tiny box to hold a heavier load.

 The rope is used to lower the package to its destination.
-It is like dropping a package from a plane, but instead of a plane, a drone does it by flying downwards slowly until the parcel reaches the ground safely.
+It is like dropping a package from a plane, but instead of an aircraft, a drone flies downwards slowly until the parcel reaches the ground safely.

 These drones aren’t costly, but their maximum load limit is quite low compared to photography drones.